UXD Stablecoin (UXD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UXD Stablecoin Historical Price

-According to the latest data gathered on UXD Stablecoin live price page, the current price of UXD Stablecoin is 1.001USD.
-The circulating supply of UXD Stablecoin(UXD) is 342.27K UXD , giving it a market capitalization of $342.74K.
+According to the latest data gathered on UXD Stablecoin live price page, the current price of UXD Stablecoin is 1.002USD.
+The circulating supply of UXD Stablecoin(UXD) is 341.37K UXD , giving it a market capitalization of $342.05K.

 The UXD Stablecoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UXD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.